aspose-cells/Aspose.Cells-Doc-md/german/net/developer-guide/shapes/managing-textbox/replace-tag-with-text-in-a-textbox-inside-the-worksheet/_index.de.md

-﻿---
+---
-title: Ersetzen Sie das Tag durch Text in einem Textfeld im Arbeitsblatt
+title: Ersetzen Sie Tags durch Text in einem Textfeld innerhalb des Arbeitsblatts.
 type: docs
 weight: 1100
 url: /de/net/replace-tag-with-text-in-a-textbox-inside-the-worksheet/
 ---

-## **Mögliche Nutzungsszenarien**
+## **Mögliche Verwendungsszenarien**
-Textfelder können Tags haben, die zur Laufzeit durch Text ersetzt werden können, um sie den Anforderungen entsprechend zu konfigurieren.
-Tags können einige Labels sein, die in spitzen Klammern eingeschlossen sind '<' and '>.
-Es können mehrere Tags in einem einzelnen Textfeld vorhanden sein.
+Text boxes can have tags which can be replaced with some text at run time to configure them according to the requirement.
+Tags can be some labels enclosed in angle brackets '<' and '>'.
+There can be multiple tags within a single textbox.
 ## **Beispielcode**
-Der folgende Beispielcode ersetzt die Tags TAG_1 und TAG_2 mit etwas Text sagen Sie 'ys' und '1'.
-Beispieldatei zum Testen des folgenden Codes kann unter folgendem Link heruntergeladen werden:
+Im folgenden Beispielcode werden die Tags TAG_1 und TAG_2 durch Texte wie 'ys' und '1' ersetzt.
+Die Beispieldatei zum Testen des folgenden Codes kann vom folgenden Link heruntergeladen werden:

 [sampleReplaceTagWithText.xlsx](79527942.xlsx)